 I would recommend 2,000IU to 3,000IU for the average person.
 If you live in a seasonal place and work inside it is going to be hard to overdose on that amount and your vitamin D levels should slowly start to rise.
 Also, try to get a little extra sunshine when possible to help keep those numbers up.

-Vitamin D takes time to increase and toxicity is rare.
+Vitamin D takes time to increase and toxicity from too much is rare.
 For most people who have limited exposure to sunlight, a dose of 2,000IU to 4,000IU shouldn’t cause a problem.
 When taking any vitamin if you begin to feel worse stop taking it.